SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 .. _connect_to_sas_viya:

 *************************
-Connect to SQream Using SAS Viya
+Connecting to SQream Using SAS Viya
 *************************

 Overview